charmplusplus/charm/doc/quickstart.rst

 - Charm++ has lots of other features, such as chare migration, load balancing, and checkpoint/restart.
 The main manual has more information about them.

-- AMPI (https://charm.readthedocs.io/en/latest/ampi/manual.html) is an implementation of MPI on top of Charm++.
+- AMPI (https://charm.readthedocs.io/en/latest/ampi/manual.html) is an implementation of MPI on top of Charm++, allowing MPI applications to run on the Charm++ runtime mostly unmodified.

 - Charm4py (https://charm4py.readthedocs.io) is a Python package that enables development of Charm++ applications in Python.